 - Why are these people wearing actual wigs?

 - Why is the Judge wearing a purple dressing gown?

 - Why am I being told to stand up every time the Judge enters or leaves the room?

 And you'd be right to ask these questions.

-In actuality, there is no reason any of this needs to happen - unless you count "the needless dick swinging of rich people to validate their importance" as a reason.
-It strikes me as quite pathetic.
-Like Judges are some special inbred branch of toxic masculinity that requires everyone to get up when they enters, and to address them as "Your Honour".
+In reality, there is no reason any of this needs to happen - unless you count "the needless dick swinging of rich people to validate their importance" as a reason.
+It all seems a bit embarassing.
+Like Judges occupy some special branch of insecure masculinity that requires everyone to get up when they enters, and to address them as "Your Honour".

-I recently had a conversation with my excellent sister where we laughed about how creepy and weird and pervasive it is that leaders of cults always go by "his Serendipity" or "his Excellence."
+I recently had a conversation with my incredibly talented and brilliant sister where we laughed about how creepy and weird and pervasive it is that leaders of cults always go by "his Serendipity" or "his Excellence."
 This whole "Your Honour" business seems a little too close for comfort.

 The crux of the problem seems to be that while Judges and barristers do perform a vital and important role in upholding the democratic and moral values in our society, so do plenty of other people.

 There are many, many people in our society who perform vital work: nurses; firemen; binmen.
 And I'm sure that your local fireman is not being paid nearly as well as your average Circuit Judge, who is being paid upwards of £143,095 per year (see 2020 judicial salaries here).
-If the Corona Pandemic has taught us anything, it's that we rely on far more people, on a far lower wage, then we all previously thought.
+If the Covid Pandemic has taught us anything, it's that we rely on far more people, on a far lower wage than we all previously thought.

-It feels disrespectful to all the other people who are doing important things in society (for significantly less money) to pick this one group of people - who are likely from upper class backgrounds with private education and a trust fund (see Malleson, 2009) - and hold them in such reverence.
+It feels disrespectful to all the other people who are doing important things in society (for significantly less money) to pick this one group of people - who are likely male, white, from upper class backgrounds, with private education and a trust fund (see Malleson, 2009) - and hold them in such reverence.